jackholtby/logsAnalysis/README.md

-# Logs Analysis - Udacity Project (1)
+# Logs Analysis - Udacity Project
-### Author: Jack Holtby
+Author: Jack Holtby

+## Purpose
-## Purpose: Connect to the news postgresql database and return:
+Connect to the news postgresql database and return:

-* 1. The three most popular articles of all time in the database.
+* The three most popular articles of all time in the database.
-* 2. A list of the authors in order of popularity based on article views.
+* A list of the authors in order of popularity based on article views.
-* 3. A list of the days on which more than 1% of requests lead to errors.
+* A list of the days on which more than 1% of requests lead to errors.

 These will be output in text.
 No arguments.
 No input.

-## Program Design:
+## Design:

 This is a Python 3 program.
 It runs on a PostgreSQL database which contains three tables: articles, authors, and log.